Bracing Against the World

 We often think of this in terms of our personal life.
 We brace against our relationships to other people, to work, and to ourselves.
 But, there is another set of deep contractions that we rarely, if ever, talk about.

-We constantly brace against the immense suffering that surrounds us and the inevitable guilt we feel as an accomplice to this system of exploitation.
-Every time we buy something… anything, drive a car, turn on the electricity in our homes, or even travel to a dharma retreat, our mind-body braces against the horror of our involvement in this system of violence, and we brace again to stave off the helplessness of having no escape in sight.
+We constantly brace against the immense suffering that surrounds us and the inevitable guilt we feel as an accomplice.
+Every time we buy something… anything, drive a car, turn on the electricity in our homes, or even travel to a dharma retreat, our mind-body braces against the horror of our involvement in the exploitation of people and the planet, and we brace again to stave off the helplessness of having no escape in sight.
 It is this bracing that allows us to continue without fully acknowledging our role as accomplice, or if we do it stays hidden from sight or subdued as a subtle whisper.

 We brace out of the mistaken fear that we will drown in the world’s pain, but what we seek to protect is merely the outer shell of our Being.
 By protecting it, we not only create a dam from the world, but also from ourselves.
 The world’s suffering is our suffering.
 We spend precious energy maintaining this illusion of separation.